landlab/landlab/docs/source/development/practices/develop_with_git.rst

    $ git push --set-upstream origin name-of-branch

-In the app, the same functionality is achieved by first “publishing” your branch (creating it on your page within the github.com central repository), then using the “sync” button to send the files to the central github.com servers.
+In the app, the same functionality is achieved by first "publishing" your branch (creating it on your page within the github.com central repository), then using the "sync" button to send the files to the central github.com servers.

 On your Landlab GitHub page you will now be able to toggle between your